315+ Telescopes Ranked

 Alternative Recommendations

-The ETX-125 is a nice scope, but it’s of course limited to brighter targets and there are much larger instruments available at equal or lower prices.
 The Celestron NexStar 6SE offers many of the same features as the ETX-125 and similarly great planetary performance but with a better mount and more capabilities for both viewing and imaging, while various Dobsonians and other tripod-mounted options are also worth investigating.

 Under $550

 • The Sky-Watcher Virtuoso GTi 150P provides a substantial 64% increase in light-gathering capacity compared to the ETX-125, and like the latter, it comes with fully motorized tracking and GoTo capabilities.
 However, instead of using a hand controller, it is controlled via your smartphone or tablet, and you can manually move the telescope around the sky.
 The collapsible tube of the Virtuoso GTi 150P makes it as compact as the ETX-125, while its tabletop mount ensures a swift setup.
-Its shorter focal length enables a wider true field of view, perfect for observing deep-sky objects.
+Its shorter focal length enables a wider true field of view, making it perfect for observing deep-sky objects.
 To fully enjoy its capabilities, you’ll need a stable surface or a compatible tripod.
 In return, you’ll have a wider field of view than the ETX-125 and the convenience of smartphone/tablet control.
 Sky-Watcher also offers the Heritage 150P, an all-manual version of the Virtuoso GTi 150P.

 • The Celestron Astro-Fi 102 has a slightly smaller aperture than the ETX-125, but its user-friendly Astro-Fi mount with smartphone/tablet control and substantially lower price tag make up for the difference.
 If you prefer a Maksutov-Cassegrain telescope but want to avoid some of the ETX’s compromises, the Astro-Fi 102 is a great alternative.